 Use: ldaptest users [-s] [-a]

-Your LDAP filter should return all (and only!) your users, groups and organizational units.
-If more nodes are returned, or if the mappings in ldap.cf are not correct, nodes are returned that can not be mapped to a user, a group or an organizational unit.
-These are called LDAP orphans.
-In a correct installation and configuration, there should not be any LDAP orphans.
-Thus, you get LDAP orphans when you return ''too much'' from your LDAP filter.
-You can easily list all LDAP orphans with this terminal command.
+Your LDAP filter should exclusively retrieve all users, groups, and organizational units.
+If additional nodes are returned, or if the mappings in ldap.cf are incorrect, nodes may be retrieved that cannot be mapped to a user, group, or organizational unit.
+These are referred to as LDAP orphans.
+In a properly installed and configured system, LDAP orphans should not exist.
+Therefore, LDAP orphans occur when your LDAP filter returns too much data.
+You can easily list all LDAP orphans using this terminal command.

 If the -a flag is entered, requests and displays additional LDAP attributes.
 These must be separated by semicolon (;).